hRun/TA_cryptosuite/README.md

 * Attempts to encrypt or hash _\_time_ will be ignored since Splunk always expects a valid _\_time_ field.
 * Wildcards for field names are not supported (yet).
 * Currently only AES-256-CBC, DES-CBC and DES-EDE3-CBC are supported for private RSA key file encryption.
-* Full password management via the set up screen has not been implemented yet, since Splunk does not provide a way to do so via SimpleXML.
-So you can not update stored passwords at this point in time.
-Manage your stored passwords in SA-cryptosuite/local/app.conf.
+* To implement proper key/salt management (without relying on my weak JavaScript skills for a management dashboard) the add-on leverages the comfort Splunk Add-On Builder grants. \
+This is why your key/salt configurations are stored as modular input configurations.
+Don't worry, they are not used as such.
+A future version of the add-on might implement this better.

-#### Security considerations
+#### (Important) Security Considerations

 * Granting a user or role the role 'can_encrypt' or 'can_decrypt' needed for usage of the crypt command will also grant them the capability 'list_storage_passwords'. \
 This enables the technically savvy user to potentially read more secrets via Splunk's REST API than desirable. \
-Unfortunately as of now there is no way around this if the encryption/decryption keys used for this app's function should not be stored in plaintext on disk.
+Unfortunately as of now there is no way around this if the encryption/decryption keys and salts used for this app's function should not be stored in plaintext on disk. \
+You can argue this way or that.
+My assumption is that only high-privileged users will use the crypto functionality in the first place, and thus prefferred encrypted keys over potentially exessive permissions.
+* The keys and salts you upload are stored encrypted in _passwords.conf_.
+However to quote a Splunk blog post: "[...]
+Since the encrypted data and the encryption key are stored on the same machine, cryptographically this is equivalent to obfuscation.
+While some people might argue that this is very weak encryption, it is the best we can do with storing the encrypted data and encryption key on the same machine and it is definitely better than clear text passwords [...]"[3]
 * Disabling random padding when encrypting with RSA is useful in some cases but enables certain attacks to the RSA crypto system.
 So use randpadding=false with caution.
 * The RSA implementation is only capable of processing 255 - 11 bytes of data at once.
 Fields larger than that have to be split into blocks.
 This enables certain attacks to the RSA crypto system.
 Therefore it is recommended to always set randpadding=true when encrypting large fields.
-* It is not recommended to use MD5 or SHA1 since these hashing algorithms are not seen as safe anymore.
+* It is not recommended to use MD5 or SHA1 (on passwords) since these hashing algorithms are not seen as safe anymore.
-* Using 1024 bit RSA keys is generally considered unsafe and therefore not possible with the add-on.
+* Using 1024 bit RSA keys is generally considered unsafe and therefore not possible using with the add-on.

 ## TODO / Known Issues